 Conclusion

 You now have all the information and advice you need to book your AAMC PREview exam and start preparing for this next step in your medical journey.
 We know that it can be tough doing all these tests and jumping through hoops.
-You’ve got CASPer test dates, MMI prep, and MCAT test prep to deal with.
+You’ve got CASPer test dates, MMI prep, and MCAT prep to deal with.
 It can feel overwhelming, and you might be exasperated by the idea of another test.
 Think of the PREview as one more opportunity to uplift your application and follow your dream of being a practicing medical doctor.

 Source: Association of American Medical Colleges (AAMC)